Fuel

 Handle Big Numbers

-Fuel SDK use BN type to represent big numbers, but doing recording we might want use more readable number format.
-Use .asBigDecimal and convert to BigDecimal or use scaleDown with decimal number.
-Read more in general handle-big-numbers.
+The Fuel SDK uses the BN type to represent big numbers, but when recording data, we might want to use a more readable number format.
+Use .asBigDecimal to convert to BigDecimal or use scaleDown with a decimal number.
+Read more in the general handle-big-numbers guide.